JingZhang918/MC-Option-Pricing/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- Backend algorithm logic -->
-## Backend Algorithm Logic (IMPORTANT!!!!)
+## Backend Algorithm Logic (IMPORTANT‼️‼️‼️‼️‼️‼️‼ )

 <!-- Shortcomings and future improvements -->
 ### Shortcomings and Future Improvements:

-- **Assume the Greeks for Barrier Options and European Options are the same.
-Therefor no further unittest with regard to the Greeks of Barrier Options**
+- Calculating Greeks through Monte Carlo Simulation is by definition.
+  - By definition, delta is the amount an option price is expected to move based on a $1 move up in the underlying given everything else stays the same.
+As a result, delta = price(s+1, mu, sigma, n, m) - price(s, mu, sigma, n, m)
+  - Gamma is the rate of change in delta based on $1 change in the price of the underlying.
+Hence, gamma = price(s+2, mu, sigma, n, m) - price(s, mu, sigma, n, m) - 2*delta
+  - Vega is the amount call & put prices will change for every 1% change in implied volatility.
+As a result, vega = price(s, mu, sigma+.01, n, m) - price(s, mu, sigma, n, m)
 - **The unittest is not necessarily right.** For the lack of confidence, I used my own output as the standard to pass all the unittest.
+(But I've read every entry.
+It seems great.)
 I tried the standard library ```option-price```, the results are different, but I think mine is right.
 I also want to try library ```QuantLib``` and ```p4f``` to get a second opinion.
 But due to the unfortunate fact that my M1 Mac has no access to those via pip.
 As a result, after 4 hours of trying to install via wheel, I failed and gave up.
 - **Add unittest logic**: the premium of European option should be larger than that of Barrier Option
-- **Add unittest logic**: check greeks for both European and Barrier option

 <!-- Guide on adding more options -->
 ## Guide on adding more options